namiri-tech/docs-rdme-ke/docs/REF/transaction-status.md

     <tr>
       <td>
-        submitted
+        Submitted
+        (Only applies to Sales and Credit Notes)
       </td>

       <td>
+        *This status is rare*
+        eTIMS sync is complete.
-        eTIMS has received and accepted the transaction; however, we do not have the final data from their system.
-Though this is unlikely, we have a workaround to get the data.
+        However, we do not have the final data from their system.
       </td>

       <td>
-        If you don't have an `etims_url` kindly initiate an email/ chat with us when this happens. (**DigiTax chat** is at the bottom right of any page)
+        Kindly initiate an email/ chat with us for DigiTax support team to intervene.
+        (**DigiTax chat** is at the bottom right of any page)
       </td>
     </tr>
   </tbody>